wearesho-team/yii2-recaptcha-v3/README.md

     // controller code
 }
 ```
+If `environments` property specified, environment check will be performed before others.
+See [configuration](#configuration) section for environment configuring details.

 In this example behavior will check for `X-ReCaptcha-Token` header before `login` action (only in case of POST action).
 If header is missing or it's value invalid `\yii\web\BadRequestHttpException` will be threw.
 See [Behavior](./src/Behavior.php) source code for code details and property docs.